 As reported late in the week, former astronaut John H. Glenn, Jr. passed away Thursday at the age of 95.
 His career as a Navy and Marine aviator, test pilot, space explorer, and politician was widely reported on upon his death.
 Less reported was his distinguished and courageous career before his journeying into space as a fighter pilot in two wars, and being awarded the Distinguished Flying Cross an astonishing six times.

-In April of 1959, Glenn was officially announced as one of the "Mercury 7," the seven astronauts who would be the beginning of NASA's manned spaceflight program that would land Americans on the Moon in less than 10 years.
+In April of 1959, Glenn was officially announced as one of the "Mercury 7," the seven astronauts who would be the beginning of NASA's manned spaceflight program that would land Americans on the Moon in just 10 years.
 Of those seven, he was the oldest - nearly 40 - which was the cutoff for the selection program.
 Ultimately, his would be the third mission, and the breakthrough one that would do more than just send a man in a capsule up into the edges of space briefly and land him again.

 Those days and space missions all through the 1960s united the people of the Earth in ways that nothing else would again (at least until the televised horror of 9/11), as these incredible men risked their lives.
 While the Soviet space program beat NASA in several early milestones of unmanned, then manned, spaceflight, the difference was that the U.S. space program openly aired on live TV.
 The Russians only publicized theirs after their successes had been assured.
 Failures and deaths of their cosmonauts were hidden for years in some cases.
 But all over our country, TVs were rolled into school rooms and we watched every launch and every recovery.